PoisotLab/ms_betacov_mapping/README.md

 that the PCoA for the bats and viruses are independent, and so cannot be compared directly -- that being said, the regions can be compared across maps.](figures/combined_biogeo.png){#fig:biogeo}

-In @fig:biogeo, we show a projection of the phylogeographic signal of bats (top) and viruses (bottom) in space; the distinct groupings (represented by different colors symbolizing positions in the subspace formed by the first two axes of the PCoA) are essentially equivalent between the two groups, and can be coarsely delineated as southeast Asia, Eurasia above a northing of 25, and Africa and south America.
-These results suggest that, although the evolutionary distinctiveness of the bat-betacoronaviruses complex varies spatially, the system shows an important degree of spatial consistency, with a reduced number of bioregions.
-Available information describing the spillover of zoonotic betacoronaviruses of bat origin where data was available before and up through the COVID-19 pandemic puts spillover events of SARS-CoV-2 in Wuhan, China;
-SARS-CoV in Guangdong, China based on the presence of closest known viruses circulating in nature, and a nearby location where serological (antibody) evidence has indicated human exposure to SARS-like viruses [@Wang2018SerEvi];
-MERS-CoV in Saudi Arabia based on index cases available from a recently-published compendium of cases [@Ramshaw2019DatGeo].
-For the latest event, most if not all index cases are presumed to be camel-to-human transmission, and the precise origin point (if it exists) of MERS-CoV in bats is uncertain.
-Recent recombinant canine coronavirus spillover events in Haiti [@Lednicky2021IsoNov] and Europe [@Vlasova2022AniAlp] are not relevant here, as bats’ involvement in these cycles of transmission have been supposed to be non-existent.
-These index cases fall within different phylogeographic bioregions (@fig:biogeo), which further highlight the issue that different host-virus sub-systems may lead to widespread emergence.

 ## Coevolution-informed emergence risk is different in space